open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 ## Server and client attributes

-These attributes may be used to describe client and server in request-response communication.
+These attributes may be used to describe the client and server in a connection-based network interaction where there is one side that initiates the connection (the client is the side that initiates the connection).
-The `server.*` attributes describe properties of the server responding to a network request, while the `client.*` attributes describe the initiator of the request.
+This covers all TCP network interactions since TCP is connection-based and one side initiates the connection (an exception is made for peer-to-peer communication over TCP where the "user-facing" surface of the protocol / API does not expose a clear notion of client and server).
+This also covers UDP network interactions where one side initiates the interaction, e.g. QUIC (HTTP/3) and DNS.

 In an ideal situation, not accounting for proxies, multiple IP addresses or host names, the `server.*` attributes are the same on the client and server.